Onykia robusta

 Onykia robusta, also known as the robust clubhook squid and often cited by the older name Moroteuthis robusta, is a species of squid in the family Onychoteuthidae.
 Reaching a mantle length of 2 m it is the largest member of its family and one of the largest of all cephalopods.
 The largest specimen with reliable catch data was found in the Bering Sea, a male with a total length of 3.72 m and weighing 41.73 kg.
 The tentacular clubs are slender, containing 15–18 club hooks.
 Arms of the species contain 50–60 suckers, and grow to 90–100% of the mantle length.
 It is found primarily in the boreal to Temperate Northern Pacific.

 Size

 O. robusta can reach up to 2 m in mantle length.
 Nesis gave a maximum mantle length of 2.3 m, however Roper and Jereb wrote that "this might be in error"; it commonly grows up to 1.6 m in mantle length.
 If the tentacles are measured from the tip to the tip of the mantle, Glaubrecht, M. & M. A. Salcedo-Vargas provided the maximum estimated to be 4-6 m in overall length.
 This species weight is up to 50 kg.

 Genetic diversity

 O. robusta has a low genetic diversity, similar to the giant squid Architeuthis dux.

-Biology

-this species is reported to feed on benthic fish, echinoderms and a pleustonic jellyfish.
-They are eaten by Sperm Whales, sharks and fur seals.
-They are occurred to be found near the ocean surface and in pelagic waters.